Requirements

 40 GB |

-These requirements are valid for Carbonio Single-Server or for each Carbonio Node in a Multi-Server Installation and may vary depending on the size on the infrastructure, which includes the number of mailboxes and the functionalities running.
+These requirements are valid for each Node in a Carbonio Installation and may vary depending on the size on the infrastructure, which includes the number of mailboxes and the services running on each node.

 VMware vSphere 6.x |